Doha is an extremely fast developing capital of Qatar, a country that’s rapidly becoming more and more relevant in every way.

 PICKPOCKETS RISK : LOW

 Since it's a tourist destination, it is expected that there is some pickpocketing in public places.
-You should still remain vigilant in crowded places and public places near tourist landmarks.
+You should remain vigilant in crowded places and public places near tourist landmarks.

 NATURAL DISASTERS RISK : LOW